|

 An honour from the City of Florianopolis for the documentary

-"A Questao Animal"
+"A Questao Animal" |

 Damocracy wins SUSTAINABILITY award in Bilbao, Spain.

-Photo Sarah Creta
+Photo Sarah Creta |

-Filming with James Cameron's Avatar Alliance, Arnold Swartzennegar and the legendary Raoni, my friend.
+Filming with James Cameron's Avatar Alliance, Arnold Swartzennegar and the legendary Raoni, my friend. |

-With Akari Waura
+With Akari Waura |

-Today, apart from my advocacy film work, I am also the director of photography for the internationally syndicated and award-winning Animal Planet series “Biggest & Baddest” with Gryphon Productions.
-A program that films some of the most dangerous animals in the world, and the conflicts created given their dwindling habitat.
+Today, apart from my advocacy film work, I am also the director of photography for the internationally syndicated and award-winning Animal Planet series "Biggest & Baddest" with Gryphon Productions.
+B&B is a program that investigates some of the most dangerous animals in the world and the conflicts created given their dwindling habitat. |

 Talking about the film Damocracy at the festival of the